• Skip to primary navigation

 Chocolate chip cookie dough in a glass bowl.

-• Using a two tablespoon portion scoop (or just a tablespoon measure), create balls of dough (2 tablespoons for each ball) and space them on a baking sheet with at least 2 inches between each cookie.
-Sprinkle each dough ball with flaky sea salt.
+• Using a two tablespoon portion scoop (or just a tablespoon measuring spoon), create balls of dough (2 tablespoons for each ball) and space them on a baking sheet with at least 2 inches between each cookie.
+Sprinkle each cookie dough ball with flaky sea salt.

 Cookie dough balls sprinkled with salt on a baking sheet.